Your Adoption Profile Book: How to Seize Its Power

 9. Tons of Text

-There’s no need to share your entire life story in your profile.
-For example, birth parents don’t want to read lengthy stories about your relationship.
 Your profile should share a bit about each area of your life, including your family, occupation, faith, and home.
 If you spark their interest, they can ask you follow-up questions when you speak over the phone.
 You can always get into more detail then.

 10. Anything That Isn’t Authentically YOU

 Birth parents aren’t expecting you to be perfect.
 But they also don’t want to see a generic couple that could be any family in any town in the US.
-Share your individuality through talking about your family life, hobbies, and vacation adventures.
+Share your individuality by talking about your family life, hobbies, and vacation adventures.

 Get the latest adoption news, tips, and guidance straight to your inbox!